mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## NOBO Crowds
 In recent years the PCTA has released 50 permits per day throughout the the Northbound season.
 In 2018, 4,500 Northbound thru-hike permits were issued.
 That is in contrast to 491 Southbound permits for the same year.

-<span class="highligh">The PCT going NOBO is crowded</span>.
+The PCT going NOBO is crowded.
 The popularity of the trail has skyrocketed in the last decade, to the point where it is now very difficult to secure a permit.
 The crowded nature of the trail ran counter to what I was looking to experience: solitude, independence, peace, and a feeling of being alone in the woods.
 This was the defining issue for me.
 I didn't want to be squeezing 15 people into a 4-person tent site.
 I didn't want to be hurrying into town early to get the few remaining hotel rooms.
 Trail Families weren't important to me.

 This is a personal preference, it's not a value judgement.
 Everyone should examine their own reasons and motivations for hiking.